Guide to Website Visitor Tracking and 12 Tools for 2024

 However, the art of website visitor tracking is not one-size-fits-all.
 Different aspects of tracking solve specific purposes, and you may need multiple products for optimal tracking.
 Additionally, B2B and B2C businesses have different requirements.

 And, on top of all this, there is a significant shift happening with regulatory compliance and big data (Apple, Google, etc.) changing how businesses track customers.
-Third-party cookies are going away and various anti-tracking mechanisms are being implemented.
+Third-party cookies are going away and various anti-tracking mechanisms are being implemented gradually.

-Therefore, before creating a website tracking framework, it is essential to address these concerns.
-And, we will discuss everything in detail in this article.
+Therefore, before creating a website tracking framework, it is essential to clearly outline your requirements and address some concerns.
+This article will cover everything you need to know.
 For easier navigation, we have divided the article into specific sections, which you can access using the table of contents on the left side of your screen.

 What is Website Visitor Tracking?